meangrinch/MangaTranslator/README.md

 ### Windows portable
 Download the standalone zip from the releases page: [Releases](https://github.com/meangrinch/MangaTranslator/releases)
 - Normal package: Run the `setup.bat` file before first launch to install dependencies, and `update-standalone.bat` to update to the latest version.
 Installs `PyTorch v2.7.1+cu128`.
-- Pre-downloaded package: Run the `setup.bat` file before first launch to install dependencies; no included update script.
+- Pre-downloaded package: No setup required, and no included update script.
 Uses `PyTorch v2.6.0+cu126`.
 - Both include the Komika (for normal text) and Cookies (for OSB text) font packs

 ### Manual install